//this is the mailchimp popup form //ShareThis code for sharing images

 There are endless ideas for in-person and virtual events for remote employee recognition.
 At a high level, there are three main types of employee recognition as seen and described below.
 For employee recognition to be most effective, you need all three.

-The Fundamental Types of Employee Recognition
+Types of Employee Recognition in the Workplace

 Formal Recognition

-Many times there are formal events associated with these types of recognition, making it a form of public recognition (recognition that happens in front of peers).
-By nature, formal recognition is infrequent — reserved for year-end parties, quarterly gatherings, or a small ceremony to announce employee of the month.
+By nature, formal recognition is infrequent—reserved for year-end parties, quarterly gatherings, or a small ceremony to announce employee of the month.
 For that reason, it can’t be the only form of recognition your people get.

+Pro-tip: Having an employee recognition event checklist is always a good idea!
 Performance reviews are another great vehicle to tie in cultural initiatives company-wide so that everyone is measured and accountable for culture.

 Informal Recognition

-This type of recognition may have some general guidelines associated, but it tends to be a bit more relaxed in structure.
+Informal employee recognition may have some general guidelines associated, but it tends to be a bit more relaxed in structure.
 For instance, the execution could be varied by location or department.
-Examples may include Spot Awards, a handwritten note to a direct report, employee shoutouts on your social media accounts, intranet board thank you’s and announcements, site-specific contests, etc.

 Day-to-day Recognition

-This is the least formal type of recognition but equally important as it comes from all levels and every employee.
-Day-to-day recognition is ingrained in how people treat each other in your organization.
 Prime examples are thanking a colleague for their help, congratulating the sales team on landing a new client, and general verbal praise for good work.
-As a part of your company culture, leadership sets the tone here.
+As a part of your company values, leadership sets the tone here.

 Bear in mind that, while it is easy to recognize your best employees on a regular basis, everyone plays a role in the organization’s overall success, and is therefore deserving of positive feedback.
-Don’t let an introverted staff member or unsung employee’s work go unrecognized.
+Don’t let an introverted staff member or unsung employee’s great work go unrecognized.

 Getting Started with Your Employee Recognition Program